Clark Hill Attorneys Named 2020 “Leaders in their Field” by Chambers USA

 Mark F. Nowak – Nowak is ranked in Band 2 for Construction (Pennsylvania).
 He is a civil trial lawyer with a concentration in construction litigation.

-Michael P. Nowlan – Nowlan is ranked in Band 3 for Immigration (Nationwide).
-His immigration practice includes representation of Fortune 100 and 500 companies, scientists and engineers, religious institutions, business executives and entrepreneurs, computer and business personnel, and other professionals and their families as they plan for U.S. entry.
+Michael P. Nowlan – Nowlan is ranked in Band 3 for Immigration (Nationwide) as well as Immigration: Business (Global).
+He represents Fortune 100 and 500 companies, scientists and engineers, religious institutions, business executives and entrepreneurs, computer and business personnel, and other professionals and their families as they plan for U.S. entry.

 Kirk F. Sniff – Sniff is ranked in Band 4 for Environment (Texas).
 His practice involves all areas of environmental law, with particular emphasis on environmental and toxic tort litigation.